creature/piccle/NOTES.md

   - Each stream returns a hash to be merged into a main one, with keys for each photo by MD5.

 # Misc todo
-- Don't use display: inline-block for the nav/main photo section, use Flexbox instead
 - Use a SASS preprocessor for the CSS generation
 - Do some kind of live loading for development, so we don't have to regenerate the whole site to see our web changes.
 - Use a presenter to wrap our Photo object, rather than template_FOO methods?